2019 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The value hierarchy among 2019 American Innovation Dollars reveals how grade and variety drive premiums in this modern series.

-The 2019-D Georgia Trustees’ Garden Position A in MS68 leads at $3,498, while the Philadelphia version in MS67 commands $925.
-Both represent business strikes that achieved great preservation grades.
+The 2019-D Georgia Trustees’ Garden Position A in MS68 leads the entire program at $3,498, representing the only known example at that grade with none finer recorded.
+Its Philadelphia counterpart in MS67 commands $925 — both business strikes that achieved exceptional preservation grades.

 Reverse proof strikes occupy the next tier.
 The Pennsylvania Polio Vaccine reverse proof in PR70 reaches $750, followed closely by the standard Pennsylvania proof at $405.